 What can those companies do to enhance their IC compliance under an array of differing federal laws and this crazy quilt of state IC laws?
 As more fully described in my White Paper on “How Companies Can Minimize the Risks of Independent Contractor Misclassification,” businesses have three alternatives to mitigate their risk of misclassification liability: (1) restructuring, re-documenting and re-implementing their independent contractor relationships in a manner that enhances compliance with governing laws; (2) reclassifying their independent contractors; or (3) redistributing them to staffing or workforce management firms or other third-party vendors.

-Businesses that wish to maintain an independent contractor model can use IC Diagnostics™ to restructure, re-document and re-implement.
-This proprietary tool assesses dozens of factors that courts and administrative agencies have identified as being pertinent to a determination of independent contractor status.
+Businesses that wish to maintain an independent contractor model can use a process such as IC Diagnostics™ to restructure, re-document and re-implement.
+This tool assesses dozens of factors that courts and administrative agencies have identified as being pertinent to a determination of independent contractor status.
 The process results in a practical, customized and sustainable way to enhance independent contractor compliance, not only with the FLSA and other federal laws but also with the array of differing state laws.

 Written by Richard Reibstein.